 Early Notables of the lamoourne family (pre 1700)

-More information is included under the topic Early lamoourne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early lamoourne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lamoourne family